Document

 • Treatment of loss from speculative business

 Losses from speculative business can be set off only against profits from speculative business.
-If the loss could not be set-off during in that year, it can be carried forward to the next 4 assessment years and set-off only against the speculative income.
+If there is any loss which you cannot set off during that year, it can be carried forward to the next 4 assessment years and set-off only against the speculative income.
 Further, if depreciation and capital expenditure incurred on scientific research, if any, relates to speculative business then such depreciation/capital expenditure shall be set-off first.

 How do you calculate turnover for speculative business?